 both as individuals and as groups.
 Through such conduct, the inhabitants try to recast themselves as full citizens and political actors.
-Their actions also correspond to Oldfield's bifurcated idea of citizenship as both a status and a practice.
-Since the analysis in the previous chapter has been considerably dedicated to citizenship as a status, this chapter and the next will be mainly concerned with citizenship as a practice or what Helga Hernes refers to as the 'participatory aspects of citizenship.
-Helga Hernes refers to as the 'participatory aspects of citizenship.
+Their actions also correspond to Oldfield's bifurcated idea of citizenship as both a status and a practice.13 Since the analysis in the previous chapter has been considerably dedicated to citizenship as a status, this chapter and the next will be mainly concerned with citizenship as a practice or what Helga Hernes refers to as the 'participatory aspects of citizenship.14